 Certification testing shall be conducted for the initial version of a voting system as well as for all subsequent changes to the system prior to release for sale or for installation.
-As described in

-Subsection 1.6.2, the nature and scope of testing for system changes or new versions shall be determined by the VSTL based on the nature and scope of the modifications to the system and on the quality of system documentation and configuration management records submitted by the manufacturer.
+The nature and scope of testing for system changes or new versions shall be determined by the VSTL based on the nature and scope of the modifications to the system and on the quality of system documentation and configuration management records submitted by the manufacturer.